• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 WHAT TO EXPECT WHEN REBUILDING

-Although like-for-like replacement structures do not need to comply with current Zoning Code requirements, they will need to comply with current Building Code, Fire Code, and Health and Safety Code requirements.
+Like-for-like replacement structures do not need to comply with current Zoning Code requirements.
+However, they need to comply with current Building Code, Fire Code, and Health and Safety Code requirements.

 There is no definitive timeline for the rebuilding process.
 LA County Regional Planning generally requires applications for temporary housing and like-for-like rebuilds to be submitted within two years of the declaration of emergency being first declared.
 Extensions may be granted if additional time is necessary.
 However, once issued, a building permit will expire in 12 months if construction does not begin.